"CODA" Is A Beautiful Reminder That My Deafness Is Not A Deficit

 Advertisement

 That’s certainly the case for the film’s young protagonist.
-Apple TV+'s CODA, out Friday, explores the familiar coming-of-age story of a high school teen but from a new angle: Seventeen-year-old Ruby Rossi (Emilia Jones) is the only hearing member of an otherwise deaf family and must decide between following her dream of attending music school or staying home to help with the family fishing business.
+Apple TV+'s CODA explores the familiar coming-of-age story of a high school teen but from a new angle: Seventeen-year-old Ruby Rossi (Emilia Jones) is the only hearing member of an otherwise deaf family and must decide between following her dream of attending music school or staying home to help with the family fishing business.

-Though the central plot revolves around the one hearing member of the family, the film deftly represents the Deaf community without the usual disability tropes and reflects the depth of our experiences without making deafness an all-defining feature.
-For many of us, deafness is not a deficit as it has typically been portrayed in film.
-I see our strength in Ruby’s deaf parents, Frank (Troy Kotsur) and Jackie (Marlee Matlin), who must navigate an inaccessible world created for the hearing.
-I recognize myself in their everyday interactions as they politely smile and nod despite not being able to hear.
-I feel the anger and frustrations of her older brother (Daniel Durant), who is also deaf, when he exclaims, “Let them figure out how to deal with deaf people!
-We’re not helpless.”
-I felt seen, which is rare in a society that largely centres around sound for communication.

-I hid my deafness, in part, because everyone I knew and saw on the screen was hearing.
-I didn’t even meet another deaf person until I was an adult.
-When I watched CODA, with three front-and-centre deaf actors, I realized how desperately I yearned to see people like me in leading roles.
-As a young girl born in the ‘80s and grown in the ‘90s, my first glimpse of deafness was Marlee Matlin in 2007’s The L Word.
-Matlin is still the only deaf actor to win an Oscar for 1986’s Children of a Lesser God, but at 5 years old, I certainly wasn’t watching R-rated romances.
-CODA’s true-to-form casting gives me hope that my 6-year-old daughter, who has the same form of hearing loss, will see herself on screen through deaf characters and stories that highlight the beauty of deafness earlier than I did.

 Advertisement